For information specific to exam stress, consult the Exam Stress page.

 - Spending time with loved ones, including pets

-The goal of stress management strategies for real dangers is to take action to remove the danger.
+The goal of stress management strategies for real stressors is to take action to remove the danger that is causing your stress.
 The action you take will likely require building and/or using skills.
-For example, managing stress caused by financial difficulties requires building and using good budgeting skills and managing stress caused by having to write a term paper requires requires building and using good writing skills.
+For example, managing stress caused by financial difficulties requires building and using good budgeting skills.
+Managing stress caused by having to write a term paper requires building and using good writing skills.
 The skill you use will depend on the stressor.
-Helpful skills unclude:
+Helpful skills include:

 - Problem solving

 - Other skills